UnifierCT/.github/profile/README.md

 Once you have sent us the necessary information, we'll create a fork of Unifier for your language (if needed, forking lets us sync the newest english.json file more easily to forks), then we'll grant you access to the repository.

+## Note
+Localization efforts are led by @NullyIsHere.
+If you have any questions regarding localization, he's the one you should ask.